Back

 • These may be merit based or need based, or a combination of the two.

-• Colleges may have stricter requirements for keeping a scholarship than do other sources of scholarships.
+• Colleges may have stricter requirements for recipients to keep a scholarship than do other sources of scholarships.

 Three Steps to Tap into Grants and Scholarships